 To convert a cake that uses unsweetened chocolate to one that uses only cocoa powder substitute 3 tablespoons (18 grams) cocoa powder plus 1 tablespoon (14 grams) unsalted butter for every 1 ounce (28 grams) of unsweetened chocolate.

-You will find that when cocoa powder is used in a cake recipe, it is very common to see the powder dissolved in a hot liquid (either hot water or hot coffee)…this is done to bring out the full flavor of the cocoa.
+You will find that when cocoa powder is used in a cake recipe, it is very common to see the powder dissolved in a hot liquid (either hot water or hot coffee)…according to the recipe, this is done to bring out the full flavor of the cocoa, but I don’t find it necessary…if you are using a good cocoa powder, there will be plenty of good flavor.
+This cake is so moist that it even gets better with time, that is if there is ever any left over.

-I tweaked the amounts of salt in addition to the baking soda and baking powder since I used a dutch processed cocoa powder…so if you are going to use a natural cocoa powder make sure to use 1 teaspoon baking powder and 2 teaspoons baking soda as is called for in the recipe link above.
-I also increased the amount of vanilla to 3 teaspons (1 tablespoon) plus added 1 teaspoon of coconut extract which I find enhances the chocolate flavor.
+I tweaked the amounts of flour, salt, baking soda and baking powder since I used a dutch processed cocoa powder.
+If you are going to use a natural cocoa powder make sure to use 1 teaspoon baking powder and 2 teaspoons baking soda as is called for in the recipe link above.
+I also increased the amount of vanilla to 3 teaspoons (1 tablespoon) plus added 1 teaspoon of coconut extract which I find enhances the chocolate flavor.
 Do not use the coconut extract if you are using coffee as the liquid.

 Trust me you will love this cake…